-• The Cutting Mat serves as a design area for the software as well as to indicate, in some cutting modes, where the shapes will be cut.
+• The Document Panel contains settings for the Cutting Mat which serves as a design area for the software as well as to indicate, in some cutting modes, where the shapes will be cut.

-3.05.1 Mat Size
+3.06.1 Mat Size

-- There are three ways to access the Cutting Mat menu: - Click on the drop-down menu next to Mat Size on the Documents Panel - A Right-click on the screen and select Mat Size - ♦ Go to Cutter>Mat Size - There are five options for setting Cutting Mat dimensions under Mat Size.
+- There are three ways to access the Mat Size menu: - ♦ Click on the drop-down menu next to Mat Size on the Documents Panel

+- Right-click on the screen and select Mat Size - ♦ Go to Cutter>Mat Size - There are five options for setting Cutting Mat dimensions under Mat Size.
 There is also the option to create a Custom Size for a mat: